SahityaMamillapalli/Email_classification_using_BERT/README.md

 2.It helps me deal with imbalanced data

-3. How to generate the embedded vectors for text data
+3.How to generate the embedded vectors for text data